David Gomberg: Political career

-David currently serves as vice-chair of the Joint Ways & Means Committee, serves as co-chair for the Ways & Means Transportation & Economic Development subcommittee, sits on the Ways & Means General Government subcommittee, serves on the Joint Committee On Legislative Audits and the House Committee on Commerce and Consumer Protection.
+Gomberg currently serves as vice-chair of the Joint Ways & Means Committee, serves as co-chair for the Ways & Means Transportation & Economic Development subcommittee, sits on the Ways & Means General Government subcommittee, serves on the Joint Committee On Legislative Audits and the House Committee on Commerce and Consumer Protection.
 He is a member of the Emergency Board, the Governor’s Commission on Senior Services, the Oregon Innovation Council, the Seismic Safety Commission, and the Ocean Science Trust.

+In 2023, Gomberg was one of a group of several Oregon lawmakers to visit Taiwan on a trip sponsored by the Taiwanese government.
+In 2024, Gomberg visited Scotland with an Oregon delegation studying wind energy.

 Gomberg was elected as speaker pro tempore for the 2025 legislative session.

+In September 2025, Gomberg visited Israel on a trip sponsored by the Israeli government, as one of a bipartisan delegation of 250 state legislators to visit.
+He represented Oregon alongside Republican state representative Emily McIntire.
+In response to criticism of his visit amidst the Gaza war and concurring genocide, Gomberg said, "Certainly the government of Israel has an agenda, but that doesn’t mean it’s my agenda or the agenda of all the legislators that are here,” he said.
+“I think it’s time for this conflict to end, and I’m trying to better understand why it’s continuing.”